Yostra/marmot_minter/README.md

 self.database = os.getenv("DB_NAME")
 ```

-### Customize you collection/wallet info/ did stuff in marmot_server.py
+### Customize collection info
-You will have to create an [NFT.Storage](https://nft.storage/) account and get an api key
+You will have to create an [NFT.Storage](https://nft.storage/) account and get an api key.

+Edit this section in the `marmot_server.py` file:

 ```
 RECEIVE_ADDRESS = "xch..."